justinlietz93/crux/BETA_TESTING_CHECKLIST.md

 ### 4.2 Model Registry Testing

-- [ ] Test model listing for each provider (requires API keys or fallback)
+- [DONE] Test model listing for each provider (requires API keys or fallback) *(2025-10-01: each run fell back to cached snapshot with 0 models due to missing API keys; structured logs emitted)*

   ```bash
   # OpenAI